 A long-term care advocate is called an ombudsman.
-Each state is legally required to have an ombudsman to help people who have concerns about long-term care facilities.
-Residents and their loved ones can voice their complaints to the ombudsman and have their concerns addressed so that residents can live their lives with dignity and respect.
+By law, each state must have an ombudsman to help people who have concerns about long-term care facilities.
+Residents and their loved ones can share their complaints to the ombudsman and have their concerns addressed so that they can live their lives with dignity and respect.

-A list of regional ombudsmen in Washington state is online at www.ltcop.org.
-The website includes phone numbers (including toll-free numbers) and email contact information.
+You can find a list of regional ombudsmen in Washington state at www.ltcop.org.
+The site includes emails and phone numbers (including toll-free numbers).
 To contact an ombudsman in another state, ask your rehab psychologist for help.

-Please note that the rehab unit at UWMC is not considered a long-term care facility.
+Please note that the Rehab Unit at UWMC is not considered a long-term care facility.